philterd/philter/docs/docs/redaction/legal_holds.md

 ## See Also

-- [Redaction Ledgers](ledgers.md) — the evidence that legal holds protect.
+- [Redaction Ledgers](ledgers.md): the evidence that legal holds protect.
-- [Auditing](../auditing.md) — the audit log that records all hold lifecycle events.
+- [Auditing](../auditing.md): the audit log that records all hold lifecycle events.
-- [User Management](../dashboard.md#user-management) — users are deactivated rather than deleted; holds survive deactivation.
+- [User Management](../dashboard.md#user-management): users are deactivated rather than deleted, so holds survive deactivation.